-10 Processing Securely and in line with rights OF Data Subjects
+10 Processing Securely and in line with rights of Data Subjects

-10.1 We are committed to upholding the rights of individuals provisioned to individuals under Relevant Data Protection Legislation.
+We are committed to upholding the rights of individuals provisioned to individuals under Relevant Data Protection Legislation.

-10.2 We will process all Personal Data in line with individuals' rights, in particular their rights to:
+We will process all Personal Data in line with individuals' rights, in particular their rights to:

-- be informed, in a manner which is concise, transparent, intelligible and easily accessible and written in clear and plain language, of the purpose, use, recipients and other processing issues relating to data; - receive confirmation as to whether your Personal Data is being processed by us; - access your Personal Data which we are processing only by formal written request.
+- a) be informed, in a manner which is concise, transparent, intelligible and easily accessible and written in clear and plain language, of the purpose, use, recipients and other processing issues relating to data; - b) receive confirmation as to whether your Personal Data is being processed by us; - c) access your Personal Data which we are processing only by formal written request.
 We may charge you for exercising this right if we are allowed to do so by Relevant Data Protection Law.
-Trust employees who receive a written request should forward it to their line managers and the Data Protection Officer immediately; - have data amended or deleted under certain circumstances where data is inaccurate or to have data completed where data is incomplete by providing a supplementary statement to the Trust (see also Paragraph 8); - restrict processing of data if one of the following circumstances applies: - a) the accuracy of the Personal Data is contested by the Data Subject, for a period enabling the controller to verify the accuracy of the Personal Data; - b) the processing is unlawful and the Data Subject opposes the erasure of the Personal Data and requests the restriction of their use instead; - c) the controller no longer needs the Personal Data for the purposes of the processing, but they are required by the Data Subject for the establishment, exercise or defence of legal claims; - d) the Data Subject has objected to processing pending the verification whether the legitimate grounds of the controller override those of the Data Subject. - Where processing has been restricted, as above, such Personal Data shall, with the exception of storage, only be processed with the Data Subject's consent or for the establishment, exercise or defence of legal claims or for the protection of the rights of another natural or legal person or for reasons of important public interest and the Data Subject shall be informed. - where processing is restricted under one of the grounds in paragraph 10.2 bullet point 5, the data shall only be processed with the individual's consent or in relation to the establishment, exercise or defence of legal claims or for the protection of the rights of another natural or legal person or for reasons of important public interest of the or the United Kingdom; - an individual who has obtained restriction of processing under bullet point 5 of paragraph 10.2 shall be informed by the Trust before the restriction of processing is lifted; - receive data concerning the individual, which they have provided to the Trust and is processed by automated means, in a structured, commonly used and machine-readable format and to transmit those data to another controller without hindrance from the Trust; - object to Data Processing on grounds relating to his or her particular situation unless the Trust demonstrates compelling legitimate grounds for processing which overrides the interests, rights and freedoms of the individual or for to the establishment, exercise or defence of legal claims; and - not to be subject to a decision based solely on automated decision-making and profiling which produces legal effects concerning him or her or similarly significantly affects him or her unless the decision is based on the individual's explicit consent.
+Trust employees who receive a written request should forward it to their line managers and the Data Protection Officer immediately; - d) have data amended or deleted under certain circumstances where data is inaccurate or to have data completed where data is incomplete by providing a supplementary statement to the Trust - e) restrict processing of data if one of the following circumstances applies:

+- the accuracy of the Personal Data is contested by the Data Subject, for a period enabling the controller to verify the accuracy of the Personal Data; - the processing is unlawful and the Data Subject opposes the erasure of the Personal Data and requests the restriction of their use instead; - the controller no longer needs the Personal Data for the purposes of the processing, but they are required by the Data Subject for the establishment, exercise or defence of legal claims; - the Data Subject has objected to processing pending the verification whether the legitimate grounds of the controller override those of the Data Subject. - f) Where processing has been restricted, as above, such Personal Data shall, with the exception of storage, only be processed with the Data Subject's consent or for the establishment, exercise or defence of legal claims or for the protection of the rights of another natural or legal person or for reasons of important public interest and the Data Subject shall be informed. - g) where processing is restricted, the data shall only be processed with the individual's consent or in relation to the establishment, exercise or defence of legal claims or for the protection of the rights of another natural or legal person or for reasons of important public interest of the or the United Kingdom; - h) an individual who has obtained restriction of processing shall be informed by the Trust before the restriction of processing is lifted; - i) receive data concerning the individual, which they have provided to the Trust and is processed by automated means, in a structured, commonly used and machine-readable format and to transmit those data to another controller without hindrance from the Trust; - j) object to Data Processing on grounds relating to his or her particular situation unless the Trust demonstrates compelling legitimate grounds for processing which overrides the interests, rights and freedoms of the individual or for to the establishment, exercise or defence of legal claims; and - k) not to be subject to a decision based solely on automated decision-making and profiling which produces legal effects concerning him or her or similarly significantly affects him or her unless the decision is based on the individual's explicit consent.